Pairings | Chicken salad

 Yesterday finally felt as if spring had come.
 After weeks of unsettled and unseasonably cool weather it was warm and balmy, rich with the scent of blossom.
 We went out with friends to the village of Wrington just outside Bristol to follow an ‘art trail’ of exhibitions by local artists.
 (Yes, I bought something - a delightful picture of radishes by a talented collage artist called Anne Carpenter)

-A general idea has got about that Chardonnay is for chavs but as anyone who has a taste for top white burgundy or other premium new world Chardonnays will know it’s a spectacular food wine.
+Many people say they don't like chardonnay but as anyone who has a taste for top white burgundy or other premium new world chardonnays will know it’s a spectacular food wine.

 Real perry - as opposed to the often confected and artificially flavoured pear cider - has a different taste from cider.
-It’s more delicate, more fragrant, a better match for fish.
-You can treat drier styles like a dry white wine, sweeter ones almost like a dessert wine.
-And sparkling perries like champagne.
-But cheaper.
-Good news all round!
+It’s more delicate, more fragrant, a better match for delicate ingredients like fish.

 You might think it odd to pick out South African Chenin rather than Chenin Blanc in general but I do think the wines are distinctive, particularly when it comes to the crisper styles which are much zestier than they tend to be in the Loire

-With Southern hemisphere wines from the 2012 vintage having been on the shelves for a few months now the annual release of Beaujolais Nouveau on the third Thursday of November has become much less significant that it was but it’s still fun to crack open a bottle with friends.
+With southern hemisphere wines from the 2016 vintage having been on the shelves for a few months now the annual release of Beaujolais Nouveau has become less significant but you may still want to crack open a bottle today.

 I’m continually on the lookout for soft drinks that are not too sweet as I know there’s a big demand for them.
 This isn’t perfect - it’s still a fruit juice so quite high in sugar - but it is genuinely refreshing.